 - Live vs. Frozen

 - How often to feed

 What do snakes eat?

 Snakes are obligated carnivores (like ferrets, and cats for example) and have to eat meat.
 Dietary needs for plant matter are met from the digestive tracks of their prey.

-- Getting food for snakes
+Getting food for snakes

-While ordering online is convient it might not always be the most practical.
+Pet stores have feeder animals for a few dollars each.
+Several online retailers also specialize in frozen rodents for snakes; just look for them with your favorite search engine.
+While ordering online is convenient, it might not always be the most practical.
 Sometimes finding a local source will suit your needs much better.
-If you buy locally or online keep the following in mind -
+If you buy locally or online, keep the following in mind:

 - Have a backup plan in case you need an alternate source